ojwb/survex/doc/walls.rst

 and Big Bat Cave).
 Behaviour is not identical and station positions after loop closure will inevitably be different, but large or apparently systematic errors are worth reporting.
-An easy way to compare is to export a Shapefile from ``Walls32.exe`` (the way to do this is a bit hidden - after processing select the `Segments` tab, make sure the whole project is selected, and click the `Details / Rpts...` button which is towards the upper right).
-You can then overlay this Shapefile in ``aven`` using `File->Overlay Geodata...`.
+An easy way to compare is to export a Shapefile from ``Walls32.exe`` and overlay it in ``aven``.
+The way to export is a bit hidden - after processing select the `Segments` tab, make sure the whole project is selected, and click the `Details / Rpts...` button which is towards the upper right.
+Click the `Shapefile...` button in the new dialog box, and select what you want to output (e.g. `Vectors`).
+Due to limitations in the Shapefile format each `Shape Type` selected here exports a separate Shapefile.
+To overlay a Shapefile in ``aven`` using `File->Overlay Geodata...`.

 See below for a list of known limitations.
 We've mostly prioritised what to implemented based on testing with real-world datasets so commonly used